 The owner or operator is responsible for ensuring that the maintenance personnel have all the necessary information to complete the required maintenance.
 This will include flying hours, Log book, Technical Log, DI book, flight, maintenance and repair manuals, service bulletins/technical notes as applicable and details of any maintenance or incidents since the last routine inspection.

-The aircraft owner or operator is responsible for ensuring that any additional tasks that are required on the particular type of aircraft are added into section 4.
+The aircraft owner or operator is responsible for ensuring that any additional tasks that are required on the particular type of aircraft are added into section 4 of this programme.

 BGA Responsibilities